Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/mac-installing-mariadb.md

   - mac
 ---

-Yesterday we installed [MySQL on our Mac](https://daily-dev-tips.com/posts/mac-installing-mysql/), however, you might be thinking what about **MariaDB**?
+Yesterday we installed [MySQL on our Mac](https://daily-dev-tips.com/posts/mac-installing-mysql/).
+However, you might be thinking, what about **MariaDB**?

 MariaDB has been known to be the next step.
 It's highly compatible to migrate your MySQL to MariaDB.

-Luckily for us, this installation process is easier than MySQL since we can use [Homebrew](https://daily-dev-tips.com/posts/homebrew-one-package-manager-to-rule-them-all/).
+Luckily for us, this installation process is more straightforward than MySQL since we can use [Homebrew](https://daily-dev-tips.com/posts/homebrew-one-package-manager-to-rule-them-all/).

 ## Install MariaDB on Mac with Homebrew

-To install MariaDB we need to have **Homebrew** installed first.
+To install MariaDB, we need to have **Homebrew** installed first.

-If you don't have this installed follow my guide on [installing Homebrew](https://daily-dev-tips.com/posts/homebrew-one-package-manager-to-rule-them-all/).
+If you don't have this installed, follow my guide on [installing Homebrew](https://daily-dev-tips.com/posts/homebrew-one-package-manager-to-rule-them-all/).

 Open up your favorite terminal and execute the following command first to make sure Homebrew is up to date: